 - a) Non-occupational personal illness or physical disability. - b) Quarantine of an employee by a physician for non-occupationally related disability. - c) Illness of an immediate family member requiring the employee to remain at home.
-For the purposes of this Section, immediate family member shall include spouse, domestic partner, parents (including step-parents), children (including step-children and foster children), current father-in-law and mother-in-law, grandparents, grandchildren, and other relatives living in the employee's household. - d) Necessity for medical or dental care.
+For the purposes of this Section, immediate family member shall include spouse, domestic partner, parents (including step-parents and in loco parentis), children (including step-children and foster children), current father-in-law and mother-in-law, grandparents, grandchildren, and other relatives living in the employee's household. - d) Necessity for medical or dental care. - e) For any reason defined in the Oregon Paid Sick Leave Law, ORS 653.601-653.661.

-Any time utilized under this Section will be utilized in increments of fifteen (15) minutes which will be rounded up to the next quarter (1/4) hour on each occasion.
+Any time utilized under this Section will be utilized in increments of fifteen (15) minutes which will be rounded up to the next quarter ($\frac{1}{4}$) hour on each occasion.